 Flexible study format

 The delivery of this programme allows practising engineers to complete their degree while working full-time.
 For example, many courses are taught in block mode (two three-day blocks at the start and middle of the course), with other requirements being completed via the web and an examination.

-The MET takes one to three years of full-time study to complete, or two to four years of part-time study.
+The MET takes 12-18 months of full-time study to complete, or two to four years of part-time study.